mayank-mg/Picture-Box/README.md

 <img class="picture-box" src="image1.jpg" />
 ```

-Add a js file in your project add add
+Add a js file in your project and add below code

 ```js
 import { pictureBox } from "picture-box/pictureBox";